Beta (β) in FMCG (Fast-Moving Consumer Goods)

 Example FMCG (Fast-Moving Consumer Goods) Companies to Analyze

-Use the Equiscale Screener → to filter fmcg (fast-moving consumer goods) stocks by beta and other metrics.
+Filter fmcg (fast-moving consumer goods) stocks by beta and other metrics:

 Key Takeaways

-- Beta (β) in fmcg (fast-moving consumer goods) should be compared against sector peers, not the market average.
+- Beta (β) in fmcg (fast-moving consumer goods) should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Defensive sector, high brand premium, strong pricing power, asset-light distribution, low cyclicality.